(Updated September 2022)

 The business that sold the given good/service can then check what wallet address paid, and connect the dots.

 If “John Johnson” bought a car from BMW, and it was paid for by a wallet with the address “x”, BMW could assume that the wallet with address “x” belongs to John Johnson.
 They can then look up all the different transactions he has been involved in, as well as check his wallet balance, as all this information is public.

 In other words, it’s possible to assume who a wallet belongs to when you sell something in exchange for Bitcoin.

 Now, let’s say John Johnson was a wanted criminal.
 The police could then look up all the Bitcoin transactions J. J. had made in the past from this address.
 They could also look up all the addresses that he has received BTC from in the past, as well as monitor his future transactions.

 This is a great starting point to catch the criminal activity that J. J is connected to.
 It’s also possible for some of the computers on the Bitcoin network to log the IP addresses of some wallets when the wallets engage in transacting, but this is rarely the case, as it involves some luck.

 How The Police Can Trace Bitcoin Criminals:

-There are companies that specialize in tracking transactions and addresses, who often collaborate with the police.
+There are companies that specialize in tracking transactions and addresses, and they often collaborate with the police.

-An examples of companies who specialize in tracing Bitcoin is Chainalysis.
+An example of companies that specializes in tracing Bitcoin is Chainalysis.